Hamburger

 Third-party approval

-There is no requirement to lodge an employment contract or policies with or receive approval from any third party.
+There is no requirement to lodge an employment contract or policies with or receive approval from any 3rd party.
 The only exceptions are for foreign contracts and employment contracts for seafarers.
 A foreign contract of service involves the performance of a service outside Kenya by a Kenyan citizen.
 This type of contract must be in the prescribed form and attested by a labor officer.
 Before a labor officer can attest a foreign contract, the following conditions must be met:

 • The employee has consented without inducement or coercion